 Start by trimming the fat in those areas first.
 If both you and the employee notice that certain tasks that are unimportant are taking up more time than necessary, just cut them out.

 Take meetings, for example.

-Often you will attend meetings whose topic is of no concern to at least a third of people present.
-Their time and energy are being wasted on listening to data and conversations that don’t affect them.
+Often you will attend meetings that do not concern at least a third of the people present.
+So, their time and energy are being wasted on listening to conversations that don’t affect them.
 The same goes for email chains or chat room discussions.

-Lastly, while collaboration is a benefit of high-performing teams, keep an eye out for team members who start doing more of others’ work.
-If they spend all day putting out small fires, and then do their work in overtime, there’s a large imbalance in the workload, and needs to be addressed as soon as possible.
+Lastly, while collaboration greatly benefits high-performing teams, keep an eye out for team members who take on other team members’ share of work.
+If they spend all day putting out small fires and then stay overtime to finish their own tasks, there might be a large imbalance in the workload, and this issue will need to be addressed as soon as possible.

-- Talk about distractions and identify the most common ones for the team;
+- Talk about distractions and identify the most common ones within the team,

-- Meet with them every once in a while to ask how their time management has changed, or do monthly surveys;
+- Meet with them every once in a while to ask how their time management has changed or do monthly surveys, and

 - Let the team members approach their time management analytically, without micromanagement — so long as they’re in control of their learning progress, the results will be much better.